yojuna/grounded_news/README.md

 2. cluster news entries of the same stories
 	- use text similarity algos initially; go for ml only if this does not work
 3. curate news sources according to their position on the political spectrum
-4. bundle as a mobile app
+4. bundle as a mobile app / web app
 5. test heavily
 6. UI/UX
 7. publish